Which Chestnut Variety is Right for You?

 • Cold hardy to Zone 6, although they may do OK in Zone 5b.

-• My Dunstan-like hybrid seedlings are a farm mix of chestnuts with American genetics mixed with Peach, Qing, and other unnamed Chinese chestnuts.
+• My hybrid seedlings are a farm mix of chestnuts with American genetics mixed with Peach, Qing, and other unnamed Chinese chestnuts.
 They are grown in Kansas from seed gathered from Charlie’s Chestnuts in Lawrence, KS

 Disclaimer: Dunstan is a trademark owned by Chestnut Hill Tree Farm.
 You can buy full Dunstan trees from them, and they usually ship in 3 gallon pots.
 However, they are grown in the Southeast and do not do as well in Kansas.
 (Note that many people call any American-Chinese hybrid a “Dunstan”).
 My American x Chinese Hybrid seedlings are a farm mix of chestnuts with American genetics mixed with Peach, Qing, and other unnamed Chinese chestnuts.